wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Classes/Ardor/Spellblade.md

 Spellblades combine [[Ardor]] and [[Vision]] to overwhelm their opponents in a flurry of strikes and spells.
 Using combo attacks to proc their magic, they’re able to achieve incredible amounts of damage in a single bout.
 The downside is that waiting out a Harbinger’s buffs leaves them with no gas in the tank.

 UNIQUE:
-Magisteel: On combatting with an imbued skill, you can also instantly cast a 1-cost spell using imbued elements
+Magisteel: Combat skills temporarily imbue 1 on your next combat skill this turn (if it has an inscription) Energy Slash (Inscription 4): Deal big damage to an enemy.
+If you’ve cast 3+ spells this turn, repeat on each enemy Dazzling Melee (Inscription 4): Buff ATK/SPD significantly next turn.
+Unleash any amount to gain that many ACT slots next turn

 ARDOR:
-Energy Slash (Inscription 2): Deal big damage to an enemy.
-You can discharge 1 from this skill to deal AoE damage instead Blood Lance: Attack an enemy.
-Deal more if you've cast a spell this turn Soul Charge: Attack an enemy.
+Blood Lance (Inscription 2): Attack an enemy.
+You can unleash 1 to gain lifesteal on your next attack this turn Soul Charge: Attack an enemy.
 Temporarily imbue 1
+Jab: Small attack and gain 1 ACT next turn
+Finisher: Attack, scaling with consecutive attacks before

 VISION: